Singapore Goods & Services Tax Guide

-- Cash Accounting Scheme, is specifically for small businesses whose annual sales do not exceed SGD 1 million.
+- Cash Accounting Scheme – specifically for small businesses whose annual sales do not exceed SGD 1 million.

-- Under the Gross Margin Scheme, GST is chargeable only on the gross margin of your goods.
+- Gross Margin Scheme – GST is chargeable only on the gross margin of your goods.

-- The Major Exporter Scheme (MES), is designed to help the cash flow of major exporters who have significant imports.
+- Major Exporter Scheme (MES) – designed to help the cash flow of major exporters who have significant imports.

-- The Hand Carried Exports Scheme, is if you wish to zero-rate your supply of goods made to an overseas customer and your goods are hand-carried out of Singapore via Changi International Airport.
+- Hand-Carried Exports Scheme – if you wish to zero-rate your supply of goods made to an overseas customer and your goods are hand-carried out of Singapore via Changi International Airport.

-- Under the Zero GST Warehouse Scheme, businesses can transform their warehouses into zero-GST warehouses to minimise red tape and bypass the GST process.
+- Zero GST Warehouse Scheme – businesses can transform their warehouses into zero-GST warehouses to minimise red tape and bypass the GST process.

 - Discounted Sale Price Scheme – allows you to charge 50% GST on a second-hand / used vehicle.

 - Import GST Deferment Scheme (IGDS) – allows you to pay GST on imports when your monthly GST returns are due instead of at the point of importation.

 - Other Industry-Specific Scheme – the Government also has various GST schemes for different industries such as marine, logistics, etc.

 Singapore tax department has prepared the GST guides for each industry which provide you with specific information on how GST affects your sector.